drone/docs/content/pipeline/docker/syntax/trigger.md

 # By Repository

-The repository trigger limits step execution based on repository name.
+The repository trigger limits pipeline execution based on repository name.
 This can be useful when Drone is enabled for a repository and its forks, and you want to limit execution accordingly.

 {{< highlight text "linenos=table,linenostart=12" >}}
 trigger: